-- Monitor your account – Educators has many ways to monitor your accounts and cards: online banking, our mobile app (Educators CU) and our CTRL app.
+- Monitor your account – Educators has many ways to monitor your accounts and cards: Online Banking, our mobile app (Educators CU) and our CTRL app.
 If you see something that is unfamiliar, contact Educators right away or the after hours Visa number (800.682.6075) so your card can be blocked.

 - Bill Pay – You should only be using trusted and secured bill payment systems to pay your bills online.
-Educators has a bill pay system directly through your online banking for safe and easy access for paying your bills.
+Educators has a bill pay system directly through your Online Banking for safe and easy access for paying your bills.

 - Chip cards – Educators now offers EMV chip cards.
 These cards are safer and harder to compromise than regular debit or credit cards.
-If you haven’t already, stop into any branch to get one printed or call 262.886.5900 to get a chip card mailed to you.
+If you haven’t already, stop by any branch to get one printed or call 262.886.5900 to get a chip card mailed to you.

 - Strong passwords – Make sure you are using strong passwords for your online accounts.
 A good rule of thumb for passwords should include an uppercase, lowercase, a number and a special character.